 All too often, we know exactly what we need to do to achieve our goals, but fail to do those things because they’re hard, or we’re worried we could fail, or we lack the technical skills or knowledge.

 All of these problems can be overcome, but we must recognise them in ourselves first of all.

 Take a good hard look at yourself and ask yourself: are you willing to do what it takes – the nitty-gritty hard work – to achieve your goals?
 If the answer is yes, then get to work, but if you’re not, then perhaps you should re-think your goals.

 In her famous book Feel the Fear and Do It Anyway, Susan Jeffers makes the point that your comfort zone expands every time you step outside of it so feeling discomfort is a necessary move if your comfort zone is to shift.

 When you’ve decided what your goals might look like for 2020, we would recommend recording these in your business plan and then working through the steps necessary to work towards your goals.

 Breaking goals down into bitesize chunks will mean you’re more likely to accomplish what you set out to do, and will enable you to work towards your goals bit by bit with less chance of getting side-tracked by business-as-usual and client demands.

 Remember that your accountant at Clever is here to support you in growing your small business, so please do talk to us about your plans.

-We can provide advice and assistance on the financial aspects of your business plan, so if you’re looking to invest in your business or do things differently, please do get us involved.
-We can advise you of any compliance issues you need to be aware of, and help to make you aware of any financial implications of your plans which you may need to consider at an early stage.
+We can provide advice on the financial aspects of your business plan, so if you’re looking to invest in your company or do things differently, we can advise you of any compliance issues you need to be aware of, and make you aware of any financial implications of your plans which you may need to consider at an early stage.